Abisen10/Tableau-ME-Exam/README.md

-QUESTION
-5:- Explain the steps to create dashboard in tableau with example (With the help of an example create one in tableau)?
+## 5:- Explain the steps to create dashboard in tableau with example (With the help of an example create one in tableau)?

-ANSWER
+### ANSWER

 Step 1: Launch Tableau Desktop
 To begin, launch Tableau Desktop.
 This will open the Tableau Interface.

 Step 2: Connect to a Data Source
 Next, connect to the data source you would like to visualize.
 To do this, go to the “Connect” tab in the left-hand menu and select the type of data source you want to connect to.

 Step 3: Prepare and Cleanse Data
 Once the data is connected, you can begin preparing your data.
 This may include making calculations, performing data cleansing, and organizing your data.

 Step 4: Create Visualizations
 Now, you can create visualizations for your dashboard.
 To do this, select the visualization type you would like to use from the list of options.
 You can also customize your visualizations using the formatting options available.

 Step 5: Assemble Your Dashboard
 Once you have created your visualizations, you can assemble them into a dashboard.
 To do this, drag each visualization onto the dashboard canvas.
 You can arrange the visualizations as desired, and add titles, legends, and other elements.

 Step 6: Publish Your Dashboard
 When your dashboard is complete, you can publish

 __________________________________________________________________________________________

-QUESTION
-6 :- Explain in detail the heat maps and scatter plot and how to create them with example (With the help of an example create one in tableau)?
+## 6 :- Explain in detail the heat maps and scatter plot and how to create them with example (With the help of an example create one in tableau)?

-ANSWER
+### ANSWER

 Heat Maps:
 A heat map is a graphical representation of data where the individual values contained in a matrix are represented as colors.
 This type of visualization is useful for understanding and comparing large amounts of data, as it allows the viewer to quickly spot patterns, trends, and outliers.
 Heat maps can be used to compare and contrast different data sets, identify correlations, and highlight areas of interest.

 Scatter Plots:
 A scatter plot is a type of graph used to show the relationship between two variables.
 It is a two-dimensional chart that plots each data point as a point along the two axes.
 The points are then connected with a line or a curve to show the relationship between the two variables.
 Scatter plots can be used to compare and contrast different data sets, identify correlations, and highlight areas of interest.

 Example in Tableau:

 In this example, we will create a heat map and a scatter plot in Tableau.

 Heat Map:
 1. In Tableau, select the "Sheet" tab and select the "Add" button.
 2. From the drop-down menu, select "Heat Map".